Qissat Dhi'l-Qarnayn

-The Qiṣṣat Dhī ʾl-Qarnayn (Qissat Dhulqarnayn, "Story of Dhulqarnayn") is a Hispano-Arabic legend of Alexander the Great preserved in two fourteenth-century manuscripts in Madrid and likely dates as a ninth-century Arabic translation of the Syriac Alexander Romance produced in Al-Andalus.
-In this respect, it is similar to the Hadīth Dhī ʾl-Qarnayn and is an example of the literary genre of Qisas al-Anbiya (Stories of the Prophets).
-It is to be distinguished from another text also known as the Qissat Dhulqarnayn found in the book of prophets by al-Tha'labi (d.
-1036) as well as the Qiṣṣat al-Iskandar, a text dating to the late eighth or early ninth century representing the earliest translation of the Alexander Romance into Arabic.
-The Qissat depicts the travels of Alexander whom it identifies with the figure named Dhu al-Qarnayn ("The Two Horned One") in Surah al-Kahf of the Quran, referred to as Dhulqarnayn in the text (in Arabic-language Alexander traditions, Alexander was variously called "Dhu l-Qarnayn", "al-Iskandar Dhūl-qarnayn", or sometimes just "Dhūlqarnayn").
-The Qissat depicts Alexander (Dhulqarnayn) as a faithful believer and as a proto-Muslim who spreads monotheism through his conquests.
+The Qissat Dhi'l-Qarnayn (Note: Dhi'l-Qarnayn is the genitive of Dhu'l-Qarnayn in Arabic.) (قصة ذي القرنين Qiṣṣat Ḏī l-Qarnayn, lit.
+'Story of Dhu'l-Qarnayn') is a Hispano-Arabic legend of Alexander the Great preserved in two fourteenth-century manuscripts in Madrid and likely dates as a ninth-century Arabic translation of the Syriac Alexander Romance produced in al-Andalus.
+In this respect, it is similar to the Hadith Dhi'l-Qarnayn and is an example of the literary genre of Qisas al-Anbiya (Stories of the Prophets).
+It is to be distinguished from another text also known as the Qissat Dhi'l-Qarnayn found in the book of prophets by al-Tha'labi (d.
+1036) as well as the Qissat al-Iskandar, a text dating to the late eighth or early ninth century representing the earliest translation of the Alexander Romance into Arabic.
+The Qissat depicts the travels of Alexander whom it identifies with the figure named Dhu'l-Qarnayn (lit. 'the Two-Horned One') in Surat al-Kahf of the Quran, referred to as Dhu'l-Qarnayn in the text (in Arabic-language Alexander traditions, Alexander was variously called "al-Iskandar Dhu'l-Qarnayn", or sometimes just "Dhu'l-Qarnayn").
+The Qissa depicts Alexander (Dhu'l-Qarnayn) as a faithful believer and as a proto-Muslim who spreads monotheism through his conquests.
 It combines elements of pre-Islamic Alexander legends in addition to novel traditions developed in the oral Arab-Islamic tradition.
 Using the Islamic citation method of isnad, the text prefaces each narrative episode with a chain of transmitters that root in one of Muhammad's companions.
 Its primary transmitters are given as Ka'b al-Ahbar, Ibn 'Abbas, Muqatil ibn Sulayman, 'Abd al-Malik al-Mashuni, and 'Abd al-Malik b.
 Zayd.
-An English translation of the Qissat Dhulqarnayn was first produced by David Zuwiyya in 2001.
+An English translation of the Qissat Dhi'l-Qarnayn was first produced by David Zuwiyya in 2001.

 Language

-The Qissat Dhulqarnayn is composed in an "unsuccessful" Classical Arabic, in a Western Arabic script, with a regular interference from Middle Arabic from the Spanish-Arabic scribe.
+The Qissat Dhi'l-Qarnayn is composed in an "unsuccessful" Classical Arabic, in a Western Arabic script, with a regular interference from Middle Arabic from the Spanish-Arabic scribe.

 Narrative

 Upbringing

-In the Qissat, Dhulqarnayn travels extensively across the world and reaches Asia, Africa, India, and more.
+In the Qissa, Dhu'l-Qarnayn travels extensively across the world and reaches Asia, Africa, India, and more.
 Growing up, he is tutored by Aristotle.
 He gains a reputation for wisdom and soon receives a visit from an angel named Zayaqil (Raphael), which is lower in the hierarchy of Islamic angels compared to Gabriel, the angel that Muslims believe visited Muhammad.
 He is taken on a visionary flight to the heavens, where he is largely kept under the wing of the angel Zayaqil only to poke his head out to look from time to time, during which he one time misrecognizes the whole world as his city.